Agha-Muqarib/The-Frog-Jumping-Problem/README.md

 # The-Frog-Jumping-Problem

-The Frog Jumping Problem is a python program that prints complete state space grap of the 'Frog Problem'.
+The Frog Jumping Problem is a python program that prints complete state space graph of the 'Frog Problem'.
 Also, it counts the number of states while generating them

 ## Representation: